HMS Hermes (R12): Commando/ASW/STOVL carrier

 When the decision was made in the mid-1960s to phase out fixed wing carrier operations Hermes was slated to become a "Commando Carrier" for Royal Marine operations (similar in concept to a US Navy LHA).
 Therefore, Hermes was docked down in number 10 Dock in Devonport Dockyard between 1971 and 1973, undergoing a conversion in which her arresting cables, steam catapults, and 3-D radar were removed.
-Landing craft and berthing for 800 troops were added and her airwing became approximately 20 Westland Sea King helicopters.
+Landing craft and berthing for 800 troops were added and her airwing became approximately 20 Westland Sea King helicopters.Hermes took part in the evacuation of British civilians on Cyprus following the Turkish invasion of the northern part of the island in 1974.
 By 1976, with the Soviet submarine threat becoming apparent and through NATO pressure, a further mild conversion was performed for Hermes to become an anti-submarine warfare carrier to patrol the North Atlantic.
 Hermes underwent one more conversion and new capabilities were added when she was refitted at Portsmouth from 1980 to June 1981, during which a 12° ski-jump and facilities for operating BAe Sea Harriers were incorporated.

 After this refit the air wing comprised: